peterruler/cats-dogs-server/README.md

 # build

 - Frontend:
-Change `./frontend/src/App.js` the URI path and then build frontend do a `npm run build`.
+Change `./frontend/src/App.js` the URI path in the header and
-`cd frontend && npm install && npm run build` alternatively run `yarn` instead of npm install
-- Backend in current directory run a `npm install` or alternatively run `yarn`
-- you must do a `mkdir uploads` in the root directory (this is the folder where the uploaded images are stored)

 - in `./frontend/src/App.js` you must change:
 - `const endpointURI = 'http://keepitnative.xyz:5000';`
-- to sth. that suits your server: `const endpointURI = 'http://localhost:8080';` and run `npm run build` again in the frontend directory
+- to sth. that suits your server: `const endpointURI = 'http://localhost:8080';` and run
+- then build frontend by doing a `npm run build`.
+- `cd frontend && npm install && npm run build` alternatively run `yarn` instead of npm install
+- Backend in current directory run a `npm install` or alternatively run `yarn`
+- you must do a `mkdir uploads` in the root directory (this is the folder where the uploaded images are stored) `npm run build` again in the frontend directory

 # .env file